smdogroup/homepage/docs/source/people.rst

    :width: 120 px
    :align: right

 Bao Li is a Ph.D.
 Student in the Aerospace Engineering at the Georgia Institute of Technology.
 He holds an MS degree in Aerospace Engineering from the University of Michigan.
-His work focuses on the development of the next-generation electric aircraft using advanced computational optimization methods such as topology optimization and multidisciplinary design optimization.
-Currently, he is working on the novel thermal structural design, distribution propulsion system, and integrated conceptual design.
+His work focuses on the development of the next-generation electric aircraft using advanced computational optimization methods which include topology optimization and multidisciplinary design optimization.
+Currently, he is working on the novel thermal structural design, distribution propulsion system, and integrated conceptual design for the electric aircraft.
 (Images will update later)

 - External links:
     - `GitHub <https://github.com/12libao/>`_